hkbu-kennycheng/comp7065/lab4.md

 ### Distributions

 We can use the `Distributions` widget to explore the distribution of each attribute.
 The `Distributions` widget displays the distribution of each attribute in the dataset.
 It displays the distribution of each attribute in a histogram.
-It also displays the mean, median, standard deviation, and other statistics of each attribute.
+It also displays the mean and standard deviation of each attribute.

 Please connect the `File` widget to the `Distributions` widget.
 The `Distributions` widget will display the distribution of each attribute in the dataset.

-It displays the distribution of each attribute in a histogram.
-It also displays the mean, median, standard deviation, and other statistics of each attribute.
+*Remarks:*
+- only mean and standard deviation are shown

 ![](lab4/images/distributions.png)